 - Cashback bonus — You can offer cash bonuses for account milestones, such as setting up direct deposit or spending a certain amount over a specified period.

 - Customized card art — When customers meet your requirements for a physical card, you can offer card art as an additional perk.
-You may present your customers with different backgrounds, or give customers the option to upload a custom image.
+You may present your customers with different backgrounds or images.

 - Upgrade to metal cards — Depending on your emboss vendor you can offer metal cards to your most engaged customers to encourage continual usage.
 You can also offer other novel materials such as bamboo or wood.